A Natural Response to Anger is to Clench Your Fist

 Reflection Question for Self-Awareness

-- What spiritual practices help me process and constructively release anger?
+• What spiritual practices help me process and release anger constructively?

 🥑The Role of Diet & Lifestyle in Anger Management

 One key factor in emotional stability is gut health.
-The gut-brain connection, mediated by the vagus nerve and neurotransmitters like serotonin, is crucial in regulating emotions, including anger.
+The gut-brain connection, mediated by the vagus nerve and neurotransmitters such as serotonin, is crucial for regulating emotions, including anger.
 Since nearly 90% of serotonin is produced in the gut, maintaining a balanced microbiome can support mood stability and reduce emotional volatility.
 A diet rich in probiotics (yogurt, kefir, kimchi, sauerkraut) and prebiotic fibers (bananas, garlic, onions, whole grains) fosters a healthier gut environment, contributing to more balanced emotional responses.

 Conversely, consuming excessive caffeine, sugar, and processed foods can lead to blood sugar spikes and crashes, exacerbating irritability and anger.
 Hydration also plays a role, as dehydration can increase stress levels and impair cognitive function, making emotional regulation more challenging.